bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Post Methods
 Create new lines or a new section after the line or section provided in the URI given.
 Or create new lines or a new section at the end of the section or the end of file if no line or section is provided in the URI.
 If lines or section exists a error will be returned.
 Lines that don't exits will be created in existing section.
 Takes a JSON Section object with one or more Lines.
-Returns the inserted section.
+Returns the section that remains after insert.

 ```
 /cgi-bin/setting?post=line